-Admission to candidacy will be based upon the evidence available: (1) from staff members with whom the student has studied on this campus; (2) from the official transcripts concerning the type and quality of the student's accomplishments in other institutions; (3) from the results of the comprehensive examination, the English Usage Tests, an objective test in education and psychology; and (4) an acceptable outline for the research study.
+Admission to candidacy will be based upon the evidence available: (1) From staff members with whom the student has studied on this campus; (2) from the official transcripts concerning the type and quality of the student's accomplishments in other institutions; (3) from the results of the comprehensive examination, the English Usage Tests, an objective test in education and psychology; and (4) an acceptable outline for the research study.
 Admission to candidacy will be by action of the Graduate Council upon recommendation of the student's major professor.
+No student will be graduated at the end of the quarter in which he is admitted to candidacy.

-Time Requirements • The maximum time limit for earning the doctor's degree is eight summers for those enrolled only in the summer sessions.
+Time Requirements The maximum time limit for earning the doctor's degree is eight summers for those enrolled only in the summer sessions.
 For those selecting the suggested year program, the time limit is five calendar years.
-In the event of a manifest hardship delay which exceeds the time limit, the candidate may petition the Graduate Council for an extension which may be granted under such provisions as determined by the Council.
+In the event of a manifest hardship delay which exceeds the time limit, the candidate may petition the Graduate Council for an extension which may be granted under such provisions as determined by the Graduate Council.